ibm-cloud-docs/bare-metal/mount-iso-bare-metal-server.md

 {: #bm-mount-iso-opt-2}

 Prerequisites:<br/>
-* You have a bootable ISO
+* Have a bootable ISO
 * A Windows CIFS Server or NAS Storage to store the Bootable ISO
 * The ISO is uploaded to the File Storage (NAS) associated with the server.
 * IPMIView is installed or access KVM Console
 * ISO File is downloadable using wget
-* You have SSH access with privileges to access / install packages and create a mount
+* SSH access with privileges to access / install packages and create a mount

 ### Linux and Windows